YusufWong/My-Portfolio/Projects/Chess-Game-App-Project/README.md

 }
 ```

+Finally, I also employed the ***Listener*** function for each button that is clicked as part of the process to move chess pieces on the board.
+The bottom image shows chess pieces moved on the board!
 <p align="left">
 <img align="right" src="https://github.com/YusufWong/My-Portfolio/blob/main/Projects/Chess-Game-App-Project/images/moved_Pieces.png"
-    width = "250"/>
+    height = "450"/>
-Finally, I also employed the ***Listener*** function for each button that is clicked as part of the process to move chess pieces on the board.
-The bottom image shows chess pieces moved on the board!

 ```java
 public View.OnClickListener myListener = (v) -> {